-The following text is also available as a large-font pdf for small screens and the visually impaired.
+The following text is available further below as a large-font pdf.

 The English side of this website seeks primarily to present proposals of how political appointments and decisions might be arrived at in a way that is truly representative of the collected wisdom of a well-informed class of people, people whose voices are seldom heard and rarely acted on.
 It is about where we need to be going as a society and as a culture, the point of reference here being mainly Europe.
 This involves challenging conventional thought about democracy, markets and, indeed, the role of rules and the law.